 Golf is difficult - deceptively so - due to our perception of how to get the ball airborne.
 We want the ball to go up, and our natural inclination is to hit up at it.
-However, we need to hit down.
+However, with irons, we need to hit down.

-The face of the club will then contact the surface of the golf ball just prior to reaching the bottom of the swing arc.
+The face of the iron will then contact the surface of the golf ball just prior to reaching the bottom of the swing arc.
 As a result, the ball becomes trapped between the descending clubface and the ground.
 The ball compresses.
-Because the face of the clubhead is lofted, the ball - rather than be driven into the ground as a downward hit might imply - will spin backwards up the clubface, decompress (adding energy to its escape) and climb into the air.
+Because the face of the clubhead is lofted, the ball - rather than be driven into the ground as a downward hit might imply - will spin backwards up the iron face, decompress (adding energy to its escape) and climb into the air.
 The angle at which the ball climbs (trajectory) will be directly related to the loft of the club we have chosen for the shot.

 Unfortunately, until the technicalities of hitting down are fully explained, hitting up seems, on the surface, more logical.
 If we want something to go up, we tend to hit up at it.
 If I gave you a tennis ball, and a racket, and asked you to hit the ball up into the air - what would you do?
 You would lower your racket and strike up at the tennis ball.
 And the tennis ball would go up.
 It's logical.
-So why wouldn't it be logical with golf too?
+So why wouldn't it be logical with golf, too?